Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 #### A data engineering team needs to be granted access to metrics on a job run.
 Each team member has user access without any additional privileges.
-Which of the following tasks can be performed by an administrator so that each member of the team has access to the metrics?
+#### Which of the following tasks can be performed by an administrator so that each member of the team has access to the metrics?
 Select one response.

-The workspace administrator can set the maximum number of users who can access the table at the group level.
+&nbsp;&nbsp;&nbsp;&nbsp;The workspace administrator can set the maximum number of users who can access the table at the group level.

-**The platform administrator can set who can view job results or manage runs of a job with access control lists at the user or group level.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The platform administrator can set who can view job results or manage runs of a job with access control lists at the user or group level.**

-The platform administrator can set who can search for jobs by id or grant access permissions with access control lists at the user or group level.
+&nbsp;&nbsp;&nbsp;&nbsp;The platform administrator can set who can search for jobs by id or grant access permissions with access control lists at the user or group level.

-The platform administrator can set who can grant access permissions or view job history with access control lists at the user level.
+&nbsp;&nbsp;&nbsp;&nbsp;The platform administrator can set who can grant access permissions or view job history with access control lists at the user level.

-The workspace administrator can set the maximum number of users who can access the table at the user level.
+&nbsp;&nbsp;&nbsp;&nbsp;The workspace administrator can set the maximum number of users who can access the table at the user level.

 #### A data engineer has a notebook that ingests data from a single data source and stores it in an object store.
-The engineer has three other notebooks that read from the data in the object store and perform various data transformations.
+#### The engineer has three other notebooks that read from the data in the object store and perform various data transformations.
- The engineer would like to run these three notebooks in parallel after the ingestion notebook finishes running.
+#### The engineer would like to run these three notebooks in parallel after the ingestion notebook finishes running.

-Which of the following workflow orchestration patterns do they need to use to meet the above requirements?
+#### Which of the following workflow orchestration patterns do they need to use to meet the above requirements?
 Select one response.

-Funnel pattern
+&nbsp;&nbsp;&nbsp;&nbsp;Funnel pattern

-Hourglass pattern
+&nbsp;&nbsp;&nbsp;&nbsp;Hourglass pattern

-Multi-sequence pattern
+&nbsp;&nbsp;&nbsp;&nbsp;Multi-sequence pattern

-**Fan-out pattern**
+&nbsp;&nbsp;&nbsp;&nbsp;**Fan-out pattern**

-Sequence pattern
+&nbsp;&nbsp;&nbsp;&nbsp;Sequence pattern

 #### A data engineer is running a workflow orchestration on a shared job cluster.
-They notice that the job they are running is failing and want to use the repair tool to fix the pipeline.
+#### They notice that the job they are running is failing and want to use the repair tool to fix the pipeline.

-Which of the following statements describes how Databricks assigns a cluster to the repaired job run?
+#### Which of the following statements describes how Databricks assigns a cluster to the repaired job run?
 Select one response.

-A new job cluster will be automatically created with the same configuration as the shared job cluster to run the repair tool on the job run.
+&nbsp;&nbsp;&nbsp;&nbsp;**A new job cluster will be automatically created with the same configuration as the shared job cluster to run the repair tool on the job run.**

-The same job cluster will temporarily pause until the job has been repaired.
+&nbsp;&nbsp;&nbsp;&nbsp;The same job cluster will temporarily pause until the job has been repaired.
 A new job cluster will be created to run the repair tool on the job run.

-**A new single-user job cluster will be created to run the repair tool on the job run.**
+&nbsp;&nbsp;&nbsp;&nbsp;A new single-user job cluster will be created to run the repair tool on the job run.

-A new all-purpose job cluster will be created to run the repair tool on the job run.
+&nbsp;&nbsp;&nbsp;&nbsp;A new all-purpose job cluster will be created to run the repair tool on the job run.

-The same shared job cluster will be used to run the repair tool on the job run.
+&nbsp;&nbsp;&nbsp;&nbsp;The same shared job cluster will be used to run the repair tool on the job run.

 #### A data engineer needs to view whether each task within a job run succeeded.

-Which of the following steps can the data engineer complete to view this information?
+#### Which of the following steps can the data engineer complete to view this information?
 Select one response.
+CHECK!!

-**They can review the job run history from the Job run details page.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They can review the job run history from the Job run details page.**

-They can review the task output from the notebook commands.
+&nbsp;&nbsp;&nbsp;&nbsp;They can review the task output from the notebook commands.

-They can review the job run history from the Workflow Details page.
+&nbsp;&nbsp;&nbsp;&nbsp;They can review the job run history from the Workflow Details page.

-They can review job run output from the resultant directed acyclic graph (DAG).
+&nbsp;&nbsp;&nbsp;&nbsp;They can review job run output from the resultant directed acyclic graph (DAG).

-They can review the task history by clicking on each task in the workflow.
+&nbsp;&nbsp;&nbsp;&nbsp;They can review the task history by clicking on each task in the workflow.

 #### A data engineering team has been using a Databricks SQL query to monitor the performance of an ELT job.
-The ELT job is triggered when a specific number of input records are ready to be processed.
+#### The ELT job is triggered when a specific number of input records are ready to be processed.
-The Databricks SQL query returns the number of records added since the job’s most recent runtime.
+#### The Databricks SQL query returns the number of records added since the job’s most recent runtime.
- The team has manually reviewed some of the records and knows that at least one of them will be successfully processed without violating any constraints.
+#### The team has manually reviewed some of the records and knows that at least one of them will be successfully processed without violating any constraints.
-Which of the following approaches can the data engineering team use to be notified if the ELT job did not complete successfully?
+#### Which of the following approaches can the data engineering team use to be notified if the ELT job did not complete successfully?
 Select one response.

-They can set up an alert for the job to notify them when a record has been added to the target dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;They can set up an alert for the job to notify them when a record has been added to the target dataset.

-**They can set up an alert for the job to notify them if the returned value of the SQL query is less than 1.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They can set up an alert for the job to notify them if the returned value of the SQL query is less than 1.**

-This type of alerting is not possible in Databricks.
+&nbsp;&nbsp;&nbsp;&nbsp;This type of alerting is not possible in Databricks.

-They can set up an alert for the job to notify them when a record has been flagged as invalid.
+&nbsp;&nbsp;&nbsp;&nbsp;They can set up an alert for the job to notify them when a record has been flagged as invalid.

-They can set up an alert for the job to notify them when a constraint has been violated.
+&nbsp;&nbsp;&nbsp;&nbsp;They can set up an alert for the job to notify them when a constraint has been violated.

 #### Which of the following tools can be used to create a Databricks Job?
 Select three responses.

-**Job Scheduler UI**
+&nbsp;&nbsp;&nbsp;&nbsp;**Job Scheduler UI**
-External Git repository
+&nbsp;&nbsp;&nbsp;&nbsp;External Git repository
-**Databricks CLI**
+&nbsp;&nbsp;&nbsp;&nbsp;**Databricks CLI**
-**Jobs REST API**
+&nbsp;&nbsp;&nbsp;&nbsp;**Jobs REST API**
-Data Explorer
+&nbsp;&nbsp;&nbsp;&nbsp;Data Explorer
-Single Choice
+&nbsp;&nbsp;&nbsp;&nbsp;Single Choice

 #### A data engineer is using Workflows to run a multi-hop (medallion) ETL workload.
 They notice that the workflow will not complete because one of the tasks is failing.

-Which of the following describes the order of execution when running the repair tool?
+#### Which of the following describes the order of execution when running the repair tool?
 Select one response.

-**The data engineer can use the repair feature to re-run only the failed task and sub-tasks.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The data engineer can use the repair feature to re-run only the failed task and sub-tasks.**

-The data engineer can use the repair feature to re-run only the sub-tasks of the failed task.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can use the repair feature to re-run only the sub-tasks of the failed task.

-The data engineer can use the repair feature to re-run only the failed task and the task it depends on.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can use the repair feature to re-run only the failed task and the task it depends on.

-The data engineer can use the repair feature to re-run only the failed task and the tasks following it.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can use the repair feature to re-run only the failed task and the tasks following it.

-The data engineer can use the repair feature to re-run only the failed sub-tasks.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can use the repair feature to re-run only the failed sub-tasks.

 #### Which of the following workloads can be configured using Databricks Workflows?
 Select three responses.

-**A job running on a triggered schedule with dependent tasks** **An ETL job with batch and streaming data**
-A job with Python, SQL, and Scala tasks
-A data analysis job that uses R notebooks
-**A custom task where data is extracted from a JAR file**
+&nbsp;&nbsp;&nbsp;&nbsp;**A job running on a triggered schedule with dependent tasks** &nbsp;&nbsp;&nbsp;&nbsp;**An ETL job with batch and streaming data** &nbsp;&nbsp;&nbsp;&nbsp;A job with Python, SQL, and Scala tasks &nbsp;&nbsp;&nbsp;&nbsp;A data analysis job that uses R notebooks &nbsp;&nbsp;&nbsp;&nbsp;**A custom task where data is extracted from a JAR file**

-####A data engineer needs their pipeline to run every 12 minutes.
+#### A data engineer needs their pipeline to run every 12 minutes.
-Which of the following approaches automates this process?
+#### Which of the following approaches automates this process?
 Select one response.

-**The data engineer can set the job’s schedule with custom cron syntax.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The data engineer can set the job’s schedule with custom cron syntax.**

-The data engineer can call the Apache AirFlow API to set the job’s schedule.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can call the Apache AirFlow API to set the job’s schedule.

-The data engineer can use custom Python code to set the job’s schedule.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can use custom Python code to set the job’s schedule.

-The data engineer can manually pause and start the job every 12 minutes.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can manually pause and start the job every 12 minutes.

-This type of scheduling cannot be done with Databricks Workflows.
+&nbsp;&nbsp;&nbsp;&nbsp;This type of scheduling cannot be done with Databricks Workflows.

 #### A data engineer needs to configure the order of tasks to run in their ETL workload.
 The workload has two tasks, Task A and Task B, where Task B can only be run if Task A succeeds.
-Which of the following statements describes the dependencies that the data engineer needs to configure and the order they need to be run in?
+#### Which of the following statements describes the dependencies that the data engineer needs to configure and the order they need to be run in?
 Select one response.

-**They need to add Task B as a dependency of Task A and run the tasks in sequence.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They need to add Task B as a dependency of Task A and run the tasks in sequence.**

-They need to add Task B as a subtask of Task A and run the tasks in sequence.
+&nbsp;&nbsp;&nbsp;&nbsp;They need to add Task B as a subtask of Task A and run the tasks in sequence.

-They need to add Task B as a dependency of Task A and run the tasks in parallel.
+&nbsp;&nbsp;&nbsp;&nbsp;They need to add Task B as a dependency of Task A and run the tasks in parallel.

-They need to add Task B as a subtask of Task A and run the tasks in parallel.
+&nbsp;&nbsp;&nbsp;&nbsp;They need to add Task B as a subtask of Task A and run the tasks in parallel.

-They need to add Task A as a dependency of Task B and run the tasks in sequence.
+&nbsp;&nbsp;&nbsp;&nbsp;They need to add Task A as a dependency of Task B and run the tasks in sequence.